-1. Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements.

-Council shall ensure every application for development or site alteration provides an appropriate level of assessment for the identification of threatened or endangered species habitat within or adjacent to the project area.
+- 1. Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - 2.
+Council shall ensure every application for development or site alteration provides an appropriate level of assessment for the identification of threatened or endangered species habitat within or adjacent to the project area. - 3.
+Any person undertaking an activity within a habitat of an endangered or threatened species is responsible for contacting the Ministry of Natural Resources and Forestry (MNRF) to determine whether conditions under the ESA apply.